elijahxz/LANDrive/README.md

             shared.py
             server.py

-## How to run:
+## How to run without password protection:

 1. Clone the repository.

 2. Ensure all the files are in the file tree noted above.

-3. Install PySide6 if you have not already (pip install PySide6).

-4. Run the server.py file in the server/ directory.
+3. Run the server.py file
+   * Must be done in the server/ directory!

-5. Run multiple instances of the client.py file in the client/ directory.
+5. Run the client.py file
+   * Must be done in the client/ directory!
+   * Insert 127.0.0.1 or localhost into the Host
+   * Insert 8504 into the Port
+   * Leave the password field blank

+## How to run over LAN:
+1. In server/server.py change HOST to the LAN IPv4 on device (ipconfig)

+## How to run on a Rasberry PI
+1. Coming soon!!!

 ## How to exit the program: